LucaCorvitto/TheMoreAttractive_TheMoreReal/README.md

     </tr>
   </tbody>
 </table>

+The final set of selected stimuli and other related information can be found on the official [OSF repo](https://osf.io/jnes3/overview?view_only=85e21df5286f4556ab228c9ed04ab59c).

 ## Prompts
 The prompts slightly vary from each other in order to create diversified images, each one focused on a different detail, but the base is as follows: